-- The practice had systems to manage the prescribing of high risk medicines.
-However, records showed that staff did not always follow these systems. - Records showed that medicines requiring refrigeration were not always stored securely or in line with national guidance. - Staff administered or supplied medicines to patients and gave advice on medicines in line with current national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately. - Patients were involved in regular reviews of their medicines.
+- Blank prescription forms and pads were not always stored securely and the practice did not effectively monitor their use. - Records showed that medicines requiring refrigeration were not always stored in line with national guidance. - Staff administered or supplied medicines to patients and gave advice on medicines in line with current national guidance. - Patients' health was monitored in relation to the use of medicines and followed up on appropriately. - Patients were involved in regular reviews of their medicines.